TylerK/griiid/README.md

 * [ ] Framework aware responsive grid generation (Bootstrap, Foundation, etc)
 * [ ] Configurable color and grid settings
 * [ ] Smart guide snapping
+* [ ] Remembering generated grids on a per-site or per-project basis.

 ### How to install this extension in Chrome (Dev Mode)